gh-unit/gh-unit/README.md

 ## Hudson

 For integrating with Hudson (and generating JUnit XML) see HUDSON-HOWTO; Thank mikelaurence and precipice for their work on this!

+## Building

+There should be working Makefile's in Project and Project-IPhone directories.

 ## Notes